fastlane/docs/docs/getting-started/ios/screenshots.md

 1. Run `fastlane snapshot init` in your project folder
 1. Add the `./SnapshotHelper.swift` file to your UI Test target (You can move the file anywhere you want)
 1. Add a new Xcode scheme for the newly created UI Test target
+1. Edit the scheme
+1. In the list on the left click "Build", and enable the checkbox under the "Run" column for your target.
 1. Enable the `Shared` box of the newly created scheme
 1. (Objective C only) Add the bridging header to your test class.
     - `#import "MYUITests-Swift.h"`